pksadiq/my-gtemplate/README.md

 ## License

-Despite of whatever some source file contain as License blurb, All code included in this repository are released into Public Domain.
+Despite of whatever some source file contain as License blurb, All code included in this repository are **released into Public Domain** (except the `configure` script, which is new-BSD).
 If you wish to contribute to this project, it is assumed that you are contributing under the same terms below.

 Some source files have GNU GPLv3+ blurb to simply ease creating